The Theatre School > Conservatory > Undergraduate Conservatory > Comedy Arts

 • A residency with The Annoyance where Comedy Arts students produce two weekly comedy shows plus a weeklong student-driven comedy festival, MessFest.

-Students work with faculty like Liz Joynt Sandberg who are working comedians with specialties across the board.
+Our faculty are working comedians with specialties across the board.
 From professional standups, improvisers, and sketch comedians to artistic directors, managers, and consultants in the field of applied comedy, our faculty connects students to real-world experience and knowledge no matter what role in comedy they want to pursue.

 The program maintains a variety of collaborative partnerships with world-renowned comedy institutions, allowing students to seamlessly transition into their field as professionals.